 bool is_pod_type = is_pod<type >::value;

-Here, the type is the type to be checked.
-The is_pod trait is a template that can be used with any type.
-The <type>::value member of the trait is a constant expression that evaluates to true if the type is a POD type and false otherwise.
+Here, the type represents the specific type under evaluation.
+The is_pod trait serves as a generic template applicable to any given type.
+The <type>::value attribute within the trait serves as a fixed expression that returns true when the type is a Plain Old Data (POD) type, and false if it is not.

 Example: